 Otherwise, your credit score and report will help you determine which type of credit you qualify for.

 You can use DirectAxis or Clearscore to know the likelihood of getting different types of credit other than making an inquiry.

-What is a good credit score in South Africa 2020
+What is a good credit score in South Africa in 2022

-In South Africa credit score ranges between 300 – 850.
-A good Credit Score is any score above 619.
-With a credit score beyond 619 you should be in a position to get favorable interest rates and get access to credit without much hustle.
+In South Africa, credit scores range from 300 to 850.
+A good credit score is any score above 619.
+With a credit score of at least 619, you should be in a position to get favourable interest rates and get access to credit without much hustle.

 800+ – Excellent Score

 579 & below – Poor

 How to check my Credit Score?

 You can check your credit score with any of the major bureaus like Transunion, Compuscan, Clearscore and Experian.
 If you use FNB Mobile App, you can go where it says nav-gate life and check your credit status, that should give you a good idea of your credit worthiness.

 Your credit score is an asset and it should be treated as such.
 Maintain and groom your score so that you can get financial leverage from multiple lenders.